 There is also a strict criterion for remarried surviving spouses.
 Usually, a remarried spouse is not eligible for DIC benefits; however, in some cases, eligibility would depend on the date of remarriage.

-Dependency and Indemnity Compensation, or DIC for short, is a monthly benefit that can be paid to survivors of service members who were killed on active duty and for survivors of veterans who died from service-connected disabilities or had a 100 percent disability rating for a period of time before death.
-This benefit is also tax-free.
+Dependency and Indemnity Compensation, or DIC for short, is a monthly benefit that can be paid to survivors of vets who were killed on active duty and for survivors of veterans who died from service-connected disabilities or had a 100 percent disability rating for a period of time before death.

 Veterans’ disability compensation is not the same benefit as DIC.
 After a veteran has died, the veteran’s benefits are not continued for the surviving spouse to collect.

 Survivor’s Pension carries is own set of eligibility requirements for the deceased veteran as well as the surviving spouse.
-The deceased Veteran must have met the following service requirements:

 - For service on or before September 7, 1980, the Veteran must have served at least 90 days of active military service, with at last one day during a wartime period.

 - If the Veteran entered active duty after September 7, 1980, they must have served a total of 24 months or the full period for which called or ordered to active duty with a least one day during a wartime period.